 The Growing Role of People Managers in HR

-Role of Human Resource department in Human Resource Management.
+Role of the Human Resource Department in Human Resource Management.

 The Human Resource department plays a strategic and operational role, that ensures that an organisation’s ‘people plan’ meets current requirements and that the organisation can identify, plan for and meet future organisational staffing and capability needs and they manage the flow of staff in, up, through and out of the organisation.
-They manage HR policies, documentation and processes, which regulate employer and employee behaviour (such as legal compliance, ethical practices, meritocratic decision making, job performance, and terms
+They manage HR policies, documentation and processes, which regulate employer and employee behaviour (such as legal compliance, ethical practices, meritocratic decision making and staff performance evaluation.

 and conditions of service).
 Also ensuring that staff are appropriately trained to fulfil their work responsibilities and realise their potential.